How to Learn Piano 16x Faster — Two Students Who Proved It's Possible

 When students learn the Musiah piano syllabus with a live piano teacher, it normally takes 6 years to complete.
 The biggest limitation with live piano lessons is that traditional piano teachers can only be with their students once a week — during lessons.

 The rest of the time students are left to their own devices without any support from one week to the next, often without knowing if they are practicing their songs correctly.
-This results in a lot of wasted time as students often form bad habits that need to be corrected in subsequent lessons when they could otherwise by progressing on to learning new songs.
+This results in a lot of wasted time as students often form bad habits that need to be corrected in subsequent lessons when they could otherwise be progressing on to learning new songs.

 For students of traditional piano lessons, this "unsupported gap" between lessons is the #1 reason for early burnout.
 However, this does not apply for students taking Musiah's beginner piano lessons for adults.